kubernetes-agent

 export CLUSTER_RUNNER_NAMESPACE="humanitec-kubernetes-agent-runner-ns"

-# The name of the Kubernetes service account to be assumed by the the kubernetes-agent runner
+# The name of the Kubernetes service account to be assumed by the kubernetes-agent runner

 export CLUSTER_RUNNER_SERVICEACCOUNT="humanitec-kubernetes-agent-runner"